Ten Common Questions

 Owning a registered but uninsured motor vehicle will essentially have the same effect as if you chose the Limited Tort insurance option.
 This means that you will only be able to recover money for pain and suffering if you sustained a serious impairment of a bodily function or meet one of the other Limited Tort exceptions.
 You will also be without medical benefits through any motor vehicle policy.
-However, your health insurance will be responsible for paying for your medical bills that you incur as a result of the injuries from the motor vehicle collision.
-If you do not have medical insurance, do not worry, Ostroff Injury Law can still help you.
+However, your health insurance will still be responsible for paying for those medical bills that you incur as a result of the injuries from the motor vehicle collision.
+If you do not have medical insurance, do not worry.
+Ostroff Injury Law can still help you.
 There are doctors who are still willing to treat you without any insurance and get paid later, when we get you your recovery.

-Even if you do not sustain an injury that would meet the criteria of Limited Tort, you are not completely out of options.
-While you may not be legally entitled to recover money for your pain and suffering due to your injury as a result of being uninsured or “Limited Tort,” you are still eligible to recover money for ALL economic damages that you sustained as a result of the motor vehicle collision caused by someone else’s negligence.
+Even if you do not sustain an injury that would meet the criteria of limited tort, you are not completely out of options.
+While you may not be legally entitled to recover money for your pain and suffering due to your injury as a result of being uninsured or limited tort, you are still eligible to recover money for ALL economic damages that you sustained as a result of the motor vehicle collision caused by someone else’s negligence.
 The at-fault driver’s insurance company is still responsible for ALL of your out of pocket medical expenses and any wage loss that you have lost or WILL LOSE in the future as a result of your injuries from the motor vehicle collision.

-7. I was injured at work due to someone else’s fault, do I have a case?
+7. I was injured at work due to someone else’s fault.
+Do I have a case?

 You may also have a second claim against the person or manufacturer of the object that caused your injury.
-If the person who caused your injury is not someone employed at your company (for example your driving a company car and another individual causes an accident off company property, then you would still have a case against that party.
+If the person who caused your injury is not someone employed at your company (for example, you’re driving a company car and another individual causes an accident off company property, then you would still have a case against that party.
 If you are injured due to a defect in a machine at your job, you can sue the company that sold the machine to your employer or the company that manufactured it, or both.
 These are called “third party claims”.
 These are separate from a Workers’ Compensation claim.
 Your third party claim could be worth far more than your Workers’ Compensation claim.

 8. Who will be responsible for paying my medical bills?

-If you are injured in a car accident, your own car insurance, health insurance and/or workers compensation insurance (if you are aworking) will pay your medical bills.
+If you are injured in a car accident, your own car insurance, health insurance and/or workers compensation insurance (if you are working) will pay your medical bills.
 First party medical benefits and personal injury protection (PIP) coverage are standard in every car insurance policy in Pennsylvania.
 Pennsylvania is a “no fault” state, which means that regardless of who caused the accident, your car insurance company is responsible for paying for your medical treatment.

-- If you do not own a motor vehicle and do not live with a resident relative who owns a vehicle, then the insurance on the vehicle you were occupying during the collision is responsible for paying your medical bills, regardless of fault.
+- If you do not own a motor vehicle and do not live with a relative who owns a vehicle, then the insurance on the vehicle you were occupying during the collision is responsible for paying your medical bills, regardless of fault.

 - If you are the occupant of any insured car at the time of the collision, the insurance company for the driver of the other vehicle is not responsible for paying your medical bills.
-However, if you were injured as a pedestrian, the insurance company of the driver involved in the accident is responsible for your medical coverage if you do not own a motor vehicle or live with a resident relative who owns a motor vehicle.
+However, if you were injured as a pedestrian, the insurance company of the driver involved in the accident is responsible for your medical coverage if you do not own a motor vehicle or live with a relative who owns a motor vehicle.

 The insurance company will send you a letter when the PIP coverage on your policy has been exhausted.
-It is important to send this letter to your health insurance company to shift the responsibility for paying for your medical care.
+It is important to send this letter to your health insurance company to shift the responsibility for paying for your medical care to them.
 At this point, you will initially be responsible for any co-pays and any percentage of the bill that your contract with your insurance company requires you to pay.
 These become “damages” in your personal injury case and may be recovered at the time of settlement or as part of a jury verdict.

 Making sure your medical bills are paid can be a difficult task, as insurance companies are constantly trying to shirk their responsibilities.
-Call Ostroff Injury Law to protect your rights and ensure you do not end up with medical bills that should be someone else’s responsibility.
+Call Ostroff Injury Law to protect your rights and ensure that you do not end up with medical bills that should be someone else’s responsibility.

 9. Who can treat my car accident injuries?